afshar-dev/task3/README.md

 - npm install
 - npm run dev (for develop) Or npm run build (for production)
 - rename .env.example to .env
-- enter your mailbox Specifications
+- enter your mailbox Specifications (Of course, I configured it for testing)
 - php artisan migrate ( If the database is not created automatically, create your database before migrating and enter it in the .env file  )
+- composer update
+- php artisan optimize:clear
-- composer update and run php artisan serve
+- php artisan serve

 ## How it works